 Other popular spices are the purple sumac and the popular maqluba spiced used in the traditional dish!
 Get your tour guide to take you to get these local spices to bring home!

 Jordan Golf Shirt

 Jordanians are very patriotic and I have never visited somewhere where more flags are visible except maybe the United States.
 Men all over Jordan can be seen sporting black golf shirts, puffy vests or sweatshirts with Jordan flags on them!

 It is the unofficial uniform for Jordanians and tourists can bring home a little piece of Jordan with them by buying one of these shirts.
 When shopping in Amman Jordan, you will find various vendors with different styles and quality of shirts!

 Sand in a Bottle

-A Shisha pipe makes a decorative story piece for your home!
+A Shisha pipe makes a decorative story piece for your home and would be what to buy in Jordan if you want a cool conversation piece!
 Whether it is stories of camping in Wadi Rum, or enjoying a coffee shop in Amman, they are popular souvenirs from Jordan.
-I have also mentioned these in recent Turkey and Egypt posts!
-They are a popular Middle Eastern past time!

 Painted Ostrich Eggs can be found in souvenir shops in Jordan and they make amazing souvenirs from Jordan.
 They feature Jordanian points of interest, the tree of life and biblical scenes.